Selmer, Tennessee: Major highways

 The major highways U.S. routes 64 (east-west), and 45 (north-south) intersect in the city, making it an important crossroads.
 In 2009, the Tennessee Legislature designated Highway 45 South, between Interstate 40 and the Mississippi state line, Rockabilly Highway in recognition of the region's contributions to the development of rockabilly music.

 Railroad

 The railroad that runs through the city is owned by Class 1 railroad, Norfolk Southern, and is operated by West Tennessee Railroad.
+The Selmer Station was built in 1925 and operated as a passenger station until 1958.

 Robert Sibley Airport

 The Robert Sibley Airport (IATA airport code SZY (ICAO: KSZY)) is located in the area, with no ATC, a 5002 ft runway, and at 610 ft above sea level.
 The UN/LOCODE for the city is USSQE.

 Media

 Newspapers

 The oldest existing business in McNairy County is newspaper publisher, Independent Appeal, which was founded in 1902.
 The Independent Appeal discontinued the print edition of its newspapers on December 28, 2022, and transitioned to a strictly online presence.

 The McNairy County News began publication in 2009.
 The paper has an online presence at mcnairycountynews.com and a Facebook page, as well as a weekly printed publication each Thursday.